 Wait a Few Months

 If you absolutely cannot squeeze any extra money from your budget and you can’t produce any extra income, you may have to delay your debt-free goal for a few months.
 Keep making minimum payments on your credit cards because that will keep your credit score from slipping and it will keep your debt from growing.
 Yes, you’ll be throwing away money on interest, but if you can’t afford to pay off your high-interest rate debt right now, then you simply can’t afford it.
 Wait two or three months, reassess your budget and expenses to see if anything has changed.

 Get Credit Counseling

+Depending on your debt, income, and expenses, a credit counselor may be able to enroll you in a debt management plan.
 On a DMP, your creditors lower your interest rate and monthly payment.
 The catch is that you can’t use your credit cards while you’re on the DMP (not that you should use them anyway) and a note goes on your credit report stating you worked with a credit counselor.
 You can take advantage of the lower interest rates by sending larger monthly payments and asking the credit counselor to apply the additional payment to your highest rate first.